Enter your email and password to sign in

 If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

-The Onsite Award now specifies a maximum of eight hours of work per day for casual and part-time employees.
+The Onsite Award also specifies a maximum of 8 hours of work per day for casual and part-time employees.

 The rostering requirements must be complied with.
-Notably a roster needs to be issued seven days in advance of the 20-day work cycle and can be issued by:
+Notably a roster needs to be issued 7 days in advance of the 20 day work cycle, and can be issued by:

 Example – Roster required

 Mick the builder currently employs two full-time carpenters.
-By mutual agreement they do not operate under an RDO system due to the small nature of the business.
-The business has not been able to commit the fourth Monday of every month as an RDO.
-With the new RDO flexibility changes, Mick and his employees are happy to move to an RDO system.
 One employee wants his RDO days on a Monday, the other want his RDO day on a Friday.
 Can this be done?

 Yes.
-Mick and his employees can agree mutually in writing to work under a RDO system moving forward.
-Under this arrangement, his employees will work a 40-hour week and get paid for 38 hours, with the additional hours accruing towards an agreed day off per month.
+Mick and his employees can agree mutually in writing to their RDO arrangements.
+His employees will work a 40-hour week and get paid for 38 hours, with the additional hours accruing towards an agreed day off per month.
 Mick issues his employees a roster with the Friday and Monday fixed days noted, a week prior to a 4-week working week cycle.
 He issues it by email as that how he ordinarily communicates with his employees.

 Yes.
 An employee and employer may agree to an employee banking an accrued RDO that would otherwise have to be taken.
-In such case the following rules apply:
+In this case the following rules apply:

 Yes.
 An employee can be required to work on an RDO day with 48 hours’ notice, or otherwise must be by agreement.
 In this case the employee will still accrue the RDO and will be paid Saturday penalty rates for working on what otherwise would have been their RDO.

-No, but only by agreement.
+No, but this is only possible by agreement.
 Where the majority of employees in your workplace agree that it’s not practicable to work under an RDO system, you may agree to an alternative method of arranging work hours.
-However, the alternative method must provide that ordinary hours are no more than eight hours in a working day, are Monday to Friday and are within the spread of hours.
-The agreement to operate outside of the RDO system must be in writing.

 This information is part of a series of updates on the Modern Award changes aimed at assisting members understand the requirements.
 More information can be found in the articles in the ‘What to read next’ section.